SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MailApp/MailApp.md

 	noContent := NoEmailPresenter new
 ```

 The presenter has two states.
-Either there is a model (an `Email`), or either there isn't.
+Either there is an `Email`, or either there isn't.
 We have a layout for each state.
-When there is a model, we will use the `emailLayout`:
+When there is an email, we will use the `emailLayout`:

 ```
 MailReaderPresenter >> emailLayout

 	^ SpBoxLayout newLeftToRight
 			add: content;
 			yourself
 ```

-When there is no model, we will use the `noEmailLayout`:
+When there is no email, we will use the `noEmailLayout`:

 ```
 MailReaderPresenter >> noEmailLayout

 	^ SpBoxLayout newLeftToRight
 			add: noContent;
 			yourself
 ```

-By default, we assume there is no model.
-After all, there is no method that initializes the model.
+By default, we assume there is no email.
+After all, there is no method that initializes the email.
 So the `defaultLayout` is the `noEmailLayout`.

 ```
 MailReaderPresenter >> defaultLayout